ankurk91/wp-google-map/readme.txt

 = How to make it responsive =

 Set Map Canvas Width to 100 %.
+Map will auto center upon resize.

 = I don't want border on map canvas =